DurgaShreeNV/LuminalNest/README.md

 # Luminal Nest

 ## Description
-Luminal Nest is a dynamic rental website offering a diverse selection of homes, rooms, and lodges in top travel destinations.
+Luminal Nest is a dynamic rental web application offering a diverse selection of homes, rooms, and lodges in top travel destinations.
 Leveraging cutting-edge technologies such as HTML5, React JS, Redux, and JWT for security.
 Powered by Node JS for server-side scripting and MongoDB for efficient data management, Luminal Nest delivers fast and reliable performance, allowing users to browse and book accommodations with ease.
-With SCSS for styling and Material UI for visual appeal, the website offers a sleek and intuitive interface that enhances the user experience.
+With SCSS for styling and Material UI for visual appeal, the web application offers a sleek and intuitive interface that enhances the user experience.

 ## Features
 - ### Explore Diverse Stays